David Joseph Watson: Appeals and execution

 Watson was the third federal inmate executed under President Truman and one of only two inmates executed on a federal execution warrant in Florida during the 20th century.
-Unlike the first, James Alderman, Watson was put to death in Florida's electric chair in the Union Correctional Institution.
-Contrarily, Alderman was hanged at the U.S. Coast Guard Station near Fort Lauderdale, Florida.
+Unlike the first, James Alderman, Watson was put to death in Florida's electric chair in the Union Correctional Institution while Alderman was hanged at the U.S. Coast Guard Station near Fort Lauderdale, Florida.
 At the time of Alderman's execution, it was customary for all federal inmates to be executed by hanging regardless of the method used by the state where they committed their capital crime.
 However, the law changed in 1936 following the botched hanging of Earl Gardner, a federal inmate in Arizona, where state law provided for executions by gas chamber.
 From 1936 onward, federal inmates were executed by the method used by the state where they committed their capital crime.
 During both Alderman's execution in 1929 and Watson's execution in 1948, the electric chair was Florida's method of execution, as the state had adopted the electric chair in 1923 and, save for Alderman's federal execution, exclusively used the electric chair instead of hanging starting in October 1924.

-Presently, all federal executions take place in Terre Haute, Indiana; all federal executions are carried out by lethal injection, regardless of the methods permitted for use in the state where an executed federal death row inmate committed their capital crime.